 Have you ever checked your credit score and noticed the breakdown showing what drives your score and how you’re performing against each driver?
 The new-and-improved Clockwork Score is just like that, but for your business!
-Clockwork analyzes 6 key financial drivers to give you an overall health score from A+ to D. We’ll even show you how the score is being calculated, with intelligent commentary to explain exactly what Clockwork is seeing in your data, and real-time alerts for major red flags like projected cash shortfalls.
+We’ll show you how the score is being calculated, with intelligent commentary to explain exactly what Clockwork is seeing in your data, and real-time alerts for major red flags like projected cash shortfalls.
 Pretty cool!

 The Clockwork Score broadly looks at your revenue growth, profitability, and cash flow - with more weight placed on the profitability and cash flow drivers.
 Each driver was included in the Clockwork Score for a reason, so it’s important to understand what each one means for your business.

 - This one is pretty straightforward.
 If revenue is trending upward, that means sales are growing, which helps your score.
 If revenue is declining, that’ll hurt your score.

 - EBITDA: Clockwork looks at your EBITDA (or Earnings Before Interest, Tax, Depreciation & Amortization) to determine whether your business has been profitable recently (ignoring the impact of Interest, Taxes, Depreciation & Amortization).
 If EBITDA is positive, that means you’re generating enough revenue to cover your costs of goods sold and operating expenses, which helps your score.
 If EBITDA is negative, that hurts your score, because your costs outweigh revenue, and you’ll either need to grow sales, manage costs, or a combination.